plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 Both these answers open doors to relevant actions that will improve your business.
 To illustrate, assume you sell socks in an eCommerce store.

-With site search terms data, you find out that visitors were searching for “red Christmas ankle socks” but it not something you currently sell.
+With site search terms data, you find out that visitors were searching for “red Christmas ankle socks” but it is not something you currently sell.
 If there are enough searches for the same, maybe you should stock these socks up.

 Or maybe, you should not stock them up in case you don’t cater to seasonal searches or cannot ship to the country where these searches came from.